Thaçi (tribe): History

-Genetic Ancestry and Origin.
+Genetic ancestry and 0rigin

 E-PH2180 is a genetic branch belonging to haplogroup E-V13.
 Within E-PH2180 are further subdivisions including E-PH2180>Y30588.

 This branch is closely related to the Thaçi tribe, the Berisha e Kuqe tribe in Drenica and a Berishe e Shtime family.
 There is also genetic evidence from Argentina, but this indicates an origin from the Dalmatian islands.
 The Thaçi tribe is a standout among the Drin tribes as it falls under E-PH2180.
 The ancestry of the Thaçi lineage is traced back to the Albanian Alps, which is consistent with previous genetic studies.
 There are also various oral traditions linking the origin of the Thaçi families to Montenegro or other northwestern areas, but these connections occurred in very early times, before the current tribal structures emerged.

 Similar genetic results were also found in families of the Thaçi tribe in Drenica and Kaçanik.
 These genetic studies help to better understand the historical connection and origins of Thaçi families and their branches, which can date back up to 1,300 years.